Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 The FileNotFoundException

-exception is thrown when a file is requested by the user but it does not exist on the server.
+exception is thrown when the file requested by the user does not exist on the server.

 FileNotFoundException.java